FNScence/CSAFAP-config-package/README.md

   > `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\game\csgo\resource\platform_english.txt`

 - Q11: It falsely selects the radio tile next to the one I am aiming at.
-  > This is an issue when playing on windowed or fullscreen-windowed while NOT on native resolution.
+  > This is an issue with cursor displacement when playing on windowed or fullscreen-windowed while NOT on native resolution.
   >
-  > Either use fullscreen, or use the [CS2 launcher powershell script](https://old.reddit.com/r/GlobalOffensive/comments/1g56n34/cs2_launcher_script_update/).
-When you open the game, it changes your desktop res to your in-game res, and switches back when you close the game.
-I use this myself.
+  > Solution option 1:
+  >
+  > Change desktop resolution to in-game res before launching the game.
+This [CS2 launcher powershell script](https://old.reddit.com/r/GlobalOffensive/comments/1g56n34/cs2_launcher_script_update/) can do that automatically for you.
+  >
+  > Solution option 2:
+  >
+  > Before selecting the radiowheel tile, make sure you move your mouse over the tile you want to choose after the text disappears.
+  >
+  > Solution option 3:
+  >
+  > It seems like the cursor gets displaced to the right after pressing the keybind again.
+Make sure to place your mouse more to the left on the tile.
+Pulling outside of the circle helps, as the tiles are extended to the edge of the screen at that moment.

 - Q12: Why do I stop running when using the jumpthrow binds?
   > This is caused by the W-bind of NullWASD.
 Make sure to use default movement (for JT), or change `csafap/movement/nullWASD.cfg` to use `bind W +forward` instead.
 I recommend using a Macro for Jumpthrow and the bind from this config for WJT.
 Here is how to set up a JT macro: https://youtu.be/yqtJZFQSF_U